About the Superior National Forest

-Over 2,000 miles of trails are designated for recreational use such as hiking, hunting, fishing, birding, biking, horseback riding, cross-country skiing, and snowmobile and ATV riding.
-Canoeing, biking, and hiking are the most popular activities in the forest.
-Most biking trails are along gravel-surfaced forest roads, but there are also two dedicated single-track areas: Britton Peak (Tofte) and Pincushion Mountain Trail System (Gunflint Trail outside of Grand Marais).
-Those who like to keep both feet on the ground enjoy taking advantage of the 400 miles of hiking trails within the park, ranging from easy to difficult.
+Most biking trails are along gravel-surfaced forest roads.
+There are also two dedicated single-track areas at Britton Peak and Pincushion Mountain Trail System.
+Britton Park is in Tofte and Pincushion is just outside of Grand Marais up the Gunlfint Trail.
+Those who like to keep both feet on the ground enjoy taking advantage of the 400 miles of hiking trails within the park.
+These trails range from easy to difficult.